Skip to main content

 Hardware

-Software that can play DSD files on Linux
+Software that plays DSD files on Linux

 JRiver Media Center